openfaas/faas/contrib/HACK.md

 # UI development

 The OpenFaaS UI consists of static pages built in Angular 1.x.
 These call the OpenFaaS API gateway for operations such as listing / creating and deleting functions.

-The Function Store is stored on GitHub as a JSON file which is fecthed over http.
+The [Function Store](https://github.com/openfaas/store) is stored on GitHub as a JSON file which is fecthed by the browser over HTTPS.
+A CORS exception is maintained for GitHub's RAW CDN for this purpose within the [gateway code](https://github.com/openfaas/faas/blob/master/gateway/server.go).

 ## Multi-browser testing